bids-standard/bids-website/docs/blog/posts/2024-10-10-steering-group-minutes.md

 -   repeat offenders should be recorded, who will keep the ongoing list of those that have violated the code of conduct?
     **AR** will update this in the documents.

--   This will effect the governance docments, and thus the changes to governance documents will need to be voted on (contacts for code of conduct violations, other minor changes in language)
+-   This will effect the governance documents, and thus the changes to governance documents will need to be voted on (contacts for code of conduct violations, other minor changes in language)